marpies/vk-ane/README.md

 </dict>
 ```

-For Android support, modify the `manifestAdditions` so that it contains the following permissions and activities:
+For Android support, modify the `manifestAdditions` so that it contains the following permission and activity:

 ```xml
 <android>